What every best String Trimmers has:

 Among gas models, experts and users are near unanimous in their praise of the Echo SRM-225 (Est. $200), a straight-shaft weed whacker with a 17-inch cutting path and dual cutting lines.
-In one large comparative test, it excels in all cutting tasks.
-Editors note that the two cycle, 21.2 cc engine is certified to meet emissions standards for 300 hours -- well above the more typical 50 hours found with other gas-powered trimmers, and add that those standards suggests that the engine should prove to be more durable overall.
+In testing by ConsumerReports.org, it excels in all cutting tasks.
+Editors note that the two cycle, 21.2 cc engine is certified to meet emissions standards for 300 hours -- well above the more typical 50 hours found with other gas-powered trimmers, and add that those standards suggest that the engine should prove to be more durable overall.
 Their conclusion is buttressed by a long five-year consumer warranty, or two years for professional use.

-In addition to excellent performance, and excellent expected durability, ergonomics are above average for a gas weed eater, though there are some things to be aware of.
-It's relatively heavy at 12 pounds, for one thing.
-The straight shaft makes this a good choice for taller users, and can reach further under bushes and brush than you could with a curved-shaft trimmer, but can make wrangling this string trimmer more challenging for petite users.
+In addition to excellent performance and excellent expected durability, ergonomics are above average for a gas weed eater, though there are some things to be aware of.
+Echo SRM-225 is relatively heavy at 12 pounds, for one thing.
+The straight shaft makes this a good choice for taller users, and it can reach further under bushes and brush than you could with a curved-shaft trimmer, but can make wrangling this string trimmer more challenging for petite users.

 With a 27.2 cc engine, a 15 inch cutting swath, and dual trimming lines, it's got plenty of power for most tasks.
 Rated at 9 pounds (minus the deflector and cutting attachment), experts say it's smooth to handle.
 Kudos are also given the spring-assisted pull starter, which makes for less effort when firing up this weed whacker.
-In comparison testing it earns the highest possible ratings for trimming (including trimming tall grass and weeds) and edging.
+It earns a recommendation from ConsumerReports.org, and earns the highest possible ratings for trimming (including trimming tall grass and weeds) and edging.
 The low exhaust motor exceeds EPA and/or CARB standards.
 Though Stihl markets this weed eater as a homeowner tool, for occasional use, its two year warranty applies to professional use as well.

 If your budget is tighter still, we found a few gas weed eaters that fare decently with experts.
-Finding one that users don't detest proved to be a lot tougher.
+Spotting one that users don't detest proved to be a lot tougher.
 With that caveat in mind, we find that the Ryobi RY252CS (Est. $100) is one budget gas string trimmer to consider.
-It's named a Best Buy in one large comparative review, and is one of the top-rated curved-shaft string trimmers overall in that test, finishing right behind the Stihl trimmer highlighted above.
+It's named a Best Buy by ConsumerReports.org, and is one of the top-rated curved-shaft string trimmers overall in that test, finishing right behind the Stihl trimmer highlighted above.

 Despite the low price, this 25 cc, 17-inch weed eater is packed with power.
 Testing awards it top marks in all cutting tasks, including the ability to cut down tall grass and weeds without issue.
 It's part of Ryobi's Expand-It system, and can accept attachments such as a cultivator, blower and hedge trimmer.
 It's judged by the experts to be easy to handle and control; it's also quieter than most gas trimmers -- though that doesn't mean that ear protection is optional, only that it won't disturb neighbors quite as much.
 The trimmer is covered by a three-year warranty for home use, but only 30 days for commercial use.

 User reviews are middling, but that's a step up from what we see with other gas weed whackers in this price range.
 It earns a score of 3.8 stars at HomeDepot.com, with around 76 percent of the more than 250 owners that review it saying that they would recommend it.
 Some of the issues voiced by the minority that are less pleased seem to be related to problems that are common with gas trimmers -- though perhaps not common to those new to the challenges that a gas-fueled garden tool presents.
 A few also report receiving trimmers that were defective out of the box.